earthly/earthly/docs/guides/basics.md

 You will notice that the recipes look very much like Dockerfiles.
 This is an intentional design decision.
 Existing Dockerfiles can be ported to earthfiles by copy-pasting them over and then tweaking them slightly.
 Compared to Dockerfile syntax, some commands are new (like `SAVE ARTIFACT`), others have additional semantics (like `COPY +target/some-artifact`) and other semantics are removed (like `FROM ...
 AS ...` and `COPY --from`).

-All earthfiles start with a base recipe.
-This is the only recipe which does not have an explicit target name - the name is always implied to be `base`.
-All other target implicitly inherit from `base`.
-You can imagine that all recipes start with an implicit `FROM +base`.

 ## Executing a build

 In this particular example, we can see two explicit targets: `build` and `docker`.
 In order to execute the build, we can run, for example: